- What Is Soil, Anyway?

 To the chemical farmer, soil needs to pay the bills this year.
 There must be good yields now.

-10 Steps For Building Soil Organically
+Steps for Building Soil Organically

-The very first thing I’d suggest is throwing out the idea that your soil will produce exceptional yields in your first year on a plot.
-Soil-building is a long-term game, there’s no substitute for time.
+The very first thing I'd suggest is throwing out the idea that your soil will produce exceptional yields in your first year on a plot.
+Soil-building is a long-term game, and there's no substitute for time.

 That said, I do understand the need to get up and running quick in certain situations - especially commercial ones.
 I'll cover some tips and tricks here for speeding up the process, especially in the first year on the land.

-1) Start A Compost System
+Start a Compost System

 The very first step I would take towards building soil on a new property is starting a compost system.